StarpTech/k8s-gitops/README.md

 - [X] One way to diffing, labeling, deployment and deletion
 - [X] Agnostic to how manifests are generated.

 ## Environment Management

-Here are some ideas about how you can deal with multiple environments:

-- **Monorepo**: Put your infrastructure code along with your code.
-You can create different branches for different environments.
-- **Multiple repositories**: Create a config-repository which reflect the state of your environment.
-In that case, you don't need to rebuild your container for config changes and there is no "leading" application repository.
-- **Preview deployments**: Manage a local umbrella-chart that describes the preview-environment.
-You could also create a config-repository.
+In order to manage multiple environments like development and staging, you can create different branches.
+Every branch has a different set of image references (stored in `config-repository/app-locks`) and values for your helm charts.

 ## Secret Management